beeware/voc/docs/how-to/index.rst

 How-to guides
 =============

 How-to guides are recipes that take the user through steps in key subjects.
 They are more advanced than tutorials and assume a lot more about what the user already knows than tutorials do, and unlike documents in the tutorial they can stand alone.

 .. toctree::
    :maxdepth: 1
    :glob:

-   Contribute to VOC <contribute>
+   development-env
+   contribute-code
+   contribute-docs
    Release a new version of VOC <release_process>